Subriel Matías: Matías vs. Ergashev

 On June 16, 2023, it was reported that Matías would make a voluntary title defense against Sergey Lipinets.
 Twelve days later however, the IBF ordered Matías to make a mandatory defense against the undefeated Shohjahon Ergashev.
 As the two camps failed to reach an agreement within the allotted negotiation period, a purse bid was scheduled for August 15, although it was later postponed by a week as both sides requested an extension.
 The promotional rights were eventually won by Premier Boxing Champions, on behalf of Matias, with a bid of $510,000.
 The fight took place on November 25.
 Ergashev retired from the bout at the beginning of the sixth round, citing inability to compete due to a leg injury as the reason for his withdrawal from the fight.

-Matias vs. Paro
+Matías vs. Paro

 On February 4, 2024 it was reported that Matias would make the second defense of his IBF super lightweight title against Liam Paro in the summer 2024 in Puerto Rico.
 In February, it was reported that the fight was off, and Elvis Rodriguez was a possible contender.
 On March 12, it was reported that the fight was back on for June 15, 2024 in Manati, Puerto Rico.
 On March 27, 2024 the fight against Paro was confirmed for June 15, 2024 in Manati, Puerto Rico.
 Matias lost the fight by unanimous decision.

-WBO junior welterweight championship
+WBC super-lightweight champion

+Matías vs. Puello

+Matías faced Alberto Puello for the WBC super-lightweight title at Louis Armstrong Stadium in New York on July 12, 2025.
+He won by majority decision with two of the ringside judges scoring the fight 115–113 in his favour, while the third had it a 114–114 draw.

+Failed anti-doping test

+On November 20, 2025, it was reported that Matías had failed an anti-doping test with the banned substance Ostarine being found in a urine sample he provided to the Voluntary Anti-Doping Association (VADA).
+On December 3, 2025, the WBC ruled the positive test was caused by contaminated supplements and placed Matías on probation for one year including further testing to be paid for by the boxer.

-Matías vs. Lopez
+Matías vs. Smith

-In December 2024, it was announced that Matías would challenge Teofimo Lopez for his WBO junior welterweight title on March 15, 2025.
+Matías made the first defense of his title against Dalton Smith at Barclays Center in Brooklyn, New York, on January 10, 2026.
+He was knocked to the canvas in the fifth round and, although he got back to his feet, the referee ruled he was not fit to continue and waved the fight off, giving Smith the win by technical knockout.